tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 </p>

 <p>
-  While there are any instances that are not in &#8216;ReadyRun&#8217; status, we sleep for $instancepollRate seconds and continue to check again.
-If more than $instancePollLimit seconds go by while waiting, we&#8217;ll throw an error that will cause our script to exit.
+  While there are any instances that are not in &#8216;ReadyRun' status, we sleep for $instancepollRate seconds and continue to check again.
+If more than $instancePollLimit seconds go by while waiting, we'll throw an error that will cause our script to exit.
 </p>

 <p>